razetime/razetime.github.io/blog/_posts/2022-05-17-srm-things.md

 type: edu
 ---

+A few tips if you're joining SRM VDP.

 - SRM VDP is a depressing place.
 If you have the ability to choose, choose a bigger campus.
 Or a different college.
 - Many people prefer to ditch the hostel for a different accomodation.
 I do know the food is not good